How to Get an Emergency Passport

 1. Make an appointment at a passport agency or center.
 Use their online portal or call 1-877-487-2778 if you already have applied for a passport.

-2. Provide proof of upcoming travel, such as an airline ticket, itinerary, or a letter from a foreign embassy confirming a visa appointment.
+2. Submit required proof, such as an airline ticket, itinerary, or a letter from a foreign embassy confirming a visa appointment.

 3. Pay the additional $60 expedite fee on top of the standard passport fees.